Asda's sales growth accelerates under new ownership

 Like-for-like clothing sales increased by 31% and general merchandise sales by 39%, with a rise in demand for outdoor furniture, BBQs and garden accessories.
 Total digital sales rose 88%.

-"Whilst the closure of non-essential retail during the first quarter helped stimulate demand, our constant focus on keeping prices low, providing great quality products and developing in-store partnerships with ... brands such as B&Q (KGF.L), The Entertainer and Greggs (GRG.L), continues to resonate with customers," said CEO Roger Burnley, who is leaving the group next year. read more
+“Whilst the closure of non-essential retail during the first quarter helped stimulate demand, our constant focus on keeping prices low, providing great quality products and developing in-store partnerships with ... brands such as B&Q, The Entertainer and Greggs, continues to resonate with customers,” said CEO Roger Burnley, who is leaving the group next year.

 Asda also reported results for 2020, when it was under Walmart’s full ownership.